Nonclassical traits in multi-copy state discrimination: Comparing different measurement strategies for double trine

 \subsection{GLOBAL and SEP}

 Since the trine states are GU-states, the optimal global measurement for the double trine states is the PGM given by \Cref{eq:PGM-k} for $k=2$.
 As is seen from \Cref{table:values-f(k)} and \Cref{cor:trine-advantage}, we have that \bea P_{CGU}(3,2)=\frac{1}{2}+\frac{\sqrt{2}}{3} \approx 0.97 \eea It was shown in \cite{eric_optimal_detec} that the optimal measurement can be chosen separable by mixing a singlet state and the PGM.
 Thus, for double trine we have that $P^{SEP}_{CGU}(3,2) = P^{GLOBAL}_{CGU}(3,2)$.
 Furthermore, in \cite{eric_optimal_detec} it was shown that the global optimal success probability cannot be attained by LOCC measurements.
+In the final stages of writing this manuscript we furthermore learned that a proof for optimality of the trine ensemble was reported in \cite{cha_2026_20586963}.